 The skin cancer survival rate for melanoma is dependent on the stage at the time of diagnosis, with the following statistics reported by the Melanoma Research Alliance:

-The differences in the melanoma skin cancer survival rates seen above can serve as evidence of the importance of annual skin cancer screenings, as well as the importance of seeking treatment promptly following a diagnosis.
-The good news, according to research from the American Cancer Society, is that advances in the treatment of melanoma have led to a 5.7% decrease in deaths in adults aged 50 and over between the years of 2013 and 2017.
+The differences in melanoma skin cancer life expectancy with each stage serve as evidence of the importance of annual skin cancer screenings and the importance of seeking treatment promptly following a diagnosis.
+The good news, according to research from the American Cancer Society, is that from 2011 to 2020, melanoma mortality rates dropped by about 5% per year in adults younger than 50 and by about 3% per year in adults 50 and older.

 Skin Cancer Survival Rate: Common Forms of the Disease